The Ultimate Guide to Japanese Steel Hairdressing Scissors

 8.1 Cost-Per-Cut: Why Cheap Scissors Are the Most Expensive Choice

 A $150 scissor that dulls every 3 months and needs replacing every 18 months costs approximately $100 per year in replacements alone, plus $50–$80 per sharpening (4 times per year = $200–$320).
 Over a 20-year career: $2,000 in replacements + $4,000–$6,400 in sharpening = $6,000–$8,400.
-A $350 ShearGenius scissor with a unconditional lifetime guarantee and 6–12 month sharpening intervals (covered by the guarantee) costs $350.
-Total.
-For your entire career.
+A $350 ShearGenius scissor with a lifetime warranty against manufacturing defects and 6–12 month sharpening intervals at $70–80 a time comes to roughly $1,800–$2,000 over that same 20-year career — scissor included.
 The maths is not subtle.

 8.2 How ShearGenius Eliminates the Middleman Markup